cisagov/dotgov-home/pages/registration/registration.md

     href: '#questions'
 ---

+## Review our policies

-Before you try to register a domain, please review our policies and guidelines:
+Before you register a new domain, please review our policies and guidelines:

 * The Dotgov.gov program is governed by [Final Rule - 41 CFR Part 102-173](https://www.gpo.gov/fdsys/pkg/FR-2003-03-28/html/03-7413.htm).